 Apparently, when Julius Caesar was in Britain, he tried a

-the Chief Druid.
-“It’s a nice tipple, and that was a good year."
+Druid.
+“It’s always a nice tipple, and that was a good year.”

-for a quiet life, but just then, Caesar arrived unannounced at the temple.
+quiet life, but just then, Caesar arrived unannounced at their temple in south

+Londinium.
 For a moment, it looked as though the quiet life was over, but the

 The Chief Druid saw a chance to win favour.
-"I have
+“Oh, right!
+I’ve

-something rather interesting, if Caesar would care to step into what we
+something rather interesting to show, if Caesar would care to step into what we

 “We use the same term.”

-"Fascinating!
-Right, well we may have just the
+“What a coincidence!
+Right, well we may have just the thing

-large meteorite with a pair of shears embedded in them.
-"This could be a very
+large meteorite with a pair of shears embedded in it.
+“This could be a very

 good day for you, Caesar.
 These shears are called Excalibur, and we believe

-that whoever can withdraw them from the rock will be the rightful ruler
+that whoever can wrench them from the rock will be the rightful ruler of

 Later on, Julius Caesar waged all-out cultural war on the

-Britons, with the aim of turning them all into Romans.
+Britons, with the aim of turning them all into imitation Romans.

 He called a meeting of his planning council to see what

-Music had been in the hands of a German auxiliary called
+Music had been left in the hands of a German auxiliary called

 Stockhausen, who explained that by introducing the Britons to the idea of using